-While economic growth is expected to slow down to 2.8% in 2020, the country’s growth will still be well over the projected growth of the EU, of 1.7% in 2020.
-The country’s unemployment rate has also remained relatively low, coming out at 5.4% in 2018, again below EU rates of 7%.
+The country’s unemployment rate has also remained relatively low, coming out at 4.2% in 2019, again below EU rates of 7%.
 According to the Global Entrepreneurship Monitor (GEM), Slovenia is overall doing better than most high-income countries in terms of perceptions and opportunities around entrepreneurship.
-For example, in 2018, 42.2% of the people in Slovenia reported an existence of several promising business opportunities, which is an exceptionally positive result.
+For example, in 2018, 42.2% of the people in Slovenia reported the existence of several promising business opportunities, which is an exceptionally positive result.
 Additionally, 50.1% of adults believe that they possess the capabilities and skills needed to successfully start and manage a business25.

 However, despite the positive attitude and perceptions towards entrepreneurship, Slovenia’s Total Early-stage Entrepreneurial Activities (TEA), which measures the proportion of adults involved in starting or managing a business (less than 42 months old), is lower than the EU averages.
 In addition, gender and age continue to play a considerable role in the likelihood of people starting and managing a business.
 There are only 4.3 female entrepreneurs in Slovenia for every 10 male entrepreneurs.
 The highest TEA was observed in the age group of 25 to 34 years.
 Women and other underrepresented populations, still present untapped entrepreneurial potential.